Cougar: Naming and etymology

 The cougar holds the Guinness record for the animal with the greatest number of names, with over 40 in English alone.
-The word cougar is borrowed from the Portuguese çuçuarana, via French; it was originally derived from the Tupi language.
-A current form in Brazil is suçuarana.
+The word cougar is borrowed from the Portuguese çuçuarana, via French, derived from the Tupi language.
+A form in Brazil is suçuarana.
 In the 17th century, Georg Marcgrave named it cuguacu ara.
 Marcgrave's rendering was reproduced in 1648 by his associate Willem Piso.
 Cuguacu ara was then adopted by John Ray in 1693.
 In 1774, Georges-Louis Leclerc, Comte de Buffon converted cuguacu ara to cuguar, which was later modified to "cougar" in English.
 Gaelic, or Erse, has similar (likely unrelated) words, including Scottish Gaelic cugar and cugarbhad (a wild or domesticated male cat; also signifying a hero, gallant, or champion).
 The usual Gaelic for cat is "cat" (with Cú or Coin signifying a canid).

-The name puma is the most common name now used in the global scientific literature.
+The name puma is the most common name used in the global scientific literature.
 Puma is the common name used in Latin America and most parts of Europe and is occasionally used in the United States.
 The first use of puma in English dates to 1777, introduced from Spanish from the Quechua language.

 In the United States, the name mountain lion is commonly used, and in Canada, the name cougar is most commonly used.
 The term mountain lion was first seen in writing in 1858.
 Puma concolor is not a true lion of the genus Panthera and cannot roar, nor is its habitat restricted to mountainous regions.
 The name catamount, a shortening of name "cat of the mountain", has also been in English use for Puma concolor and other wild cats since at least 1664.
 Panther is often used synonymously with cougar, puma or mountain lion.
 The name painter is also sometimes used instead of panther, mostly in the southern United States.